pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/03-regulation-requires-asymmetry.md

 This is also why restoring symmetry has disruptive effects.

-When symmetry is introduced—through naming, boundary enforcement, role change, or loss of leverage—externalized regulation can no longer complete.
+When symmetry is introduced - through naming, boundary enforcement, role change, or loss of leverage - externalized regulation can no longer complete.
 Feedback re-enters the originating system.
 The stability that depended on export is threatened.
 The system must either reconfigure, escalate, or collapse.

 This reaction is often misinterpreted as defensiveness, hostility, or retaliation.
 Structurally, it is loss of regulatory capacity.